 I have to admit, I’m not the biggest fan of hostels.
 There are great value-for-money hostels in Glasgow and Edinburgh, but when traveling to cities I prefer having a bit of space to myself by renting a private flat.
 However, when I travel alone through the countryside and I feel like connecting to other travellers, hostels can usually be a great place to start meeting folk.

 The Youth Hostels Association has a branch in Scotland (SYAH), but there is also a Scottish association of independent hostels called Hostelling Scotland.
 Through this site I found the Glencoe Independent Hostel, which is set in a traditional highland croft the forest just outside of Glencoe village.
 It had a fire place and I met some nice other travellers which both made it one of my favourite hostel experiences ever.
-Another amazing indie hostel I stayed in was Jeremy Inglis Hostel in Oban and I can’t wait to return one day.
-The owners had a massive flower garden and filled the entire house with fresh cut flowers every day.

 7) Great tour companies to join

 If you want to visit Scotland on your own but not travel alone all the time, there are some great tour companies to join for female solo travellers.
 They offer trips all over the country for just a day or multiple days in a row.
 I personally made very good experiences with Rabbie’s on several day tours (find them all here), but I’ve also heard great things about Haggis Adventures which is particularly aimed at young travellers and tours the country in their yellow busses.

 Are we connected on Instagram yet?
 Follow me here!

 8) There is so much to do